Before starting your doctorate – acceptance, registration, enrolment

 Depending on the faculty, other documents related to your subject may be necessary; please obtain more information about this from your supervisor and/or the specific doctoral degree regulations for your subject.

-Once you have sent your application for acceptance as a PhD candidate to the PhD office by post, an acknowledgement of receipt will be sent as soon as it has arrived.
+Once you have sent your application for acceptance as a doctoral candidate to the Doctoral Office by post, an acknowledgement of receipt will be sent as soon as it has arrived.

 - will check your application to see whether it is complete and

-- will establish whether the formal conditions for acceptance for a PhD degree exist and
+- will establish whether the formal conditions for acceptance for a doctoral degree exist and

-- will forward your application to the relevant PhD examination committee.
+- will forward your application to the relevant doctoral examination committee.

 The PhD examination committee

-- will check whether it is possible to accept you as a PhD candidate,
+- will check whether it is possible to accept you as a doctoral candidate,

 - whether any conditions may need to be met or